devamiya/mom-bot/README.md

 Copy the message into the Transformater(Transcript formatter) folder as below
 ![5](https://github.com/devamiya/mom-bot/blob/main/Momaizer/images/5.jpg)

-Then move to the copy ``TransFormer folder`` and run the below command
+Then move to the  ``TransFormater folder`` and run the below command
  ```sh
     npm install
     node index.js